 Deferred outflows of resources and deferred inflows of resources are calculated at the plan level and are allocated to employers based on their proportionate share.
 Changes in employer proportion, an employer specific deferral, is amortized over the average remaining service lives of all plan participants, including retirees, determined as of the beginning of the respective measurement period.
+The average remaining service life determined as of the beginning of the June 30, 2018 measurement period is 6.4 years.
 The average remaining service life determined as of the beginning of the June 30, 2017 measurement period is 6.7 years.
 Employers are required to recognize pension expense based on their proportionate share of collective OPEB expense plus amortization of employer specific deferrals.